Zeera and Kitchri in the Digital Age

 But no matter how much cooking strays from its hyper-traditional ways, I hope that the core of what makes traditional cooking so tasty will not disappear.
 Technology is an incredibly useful assistant but should not become the chef.
 We should not lose that magical flavor that comes with working to prepare the meals we set on the table.
 Using numerous appliances is a very results-oriented way to cook, but there is a lot to be said, both in terms of flavor and gratification, for enjoying the process and not just rushing to the conclusion.

-Ayla Schultz lives in Brooklyn, New York, and is in the ninth grade at Saint Ann’s School.
+Ayla Schultz lives in Brooklyn, New York, and is heading into eighth grade at Saint Ann’s School.
 Her favorite subjects are literature and science.
 She loves writing, bird watching, dancing, and cooking.